murshidazher/resume/README.md

 First of all you have to install `npm` and `node.js` to your box.
 Installation instructions can be found [here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

-Note that `node.js 6.x` is required.
+Note that `node.js 6.x` or higher is required.

 ```bash
 $ git clone https://github.com/murshidazher/resume.git